bjaan/AMPi-Display/README.md

 ![Front Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-top.jpg)
 ![Back Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-back.jpg)

-# Features
+# AMPi features

-* 2 * 100W Class D Audio Amplifier
+* 2 x 100W Class D Audio Amplifier
-* 3 switchable audio channels using a Relay analog
+* 3 switchable analog audio channels using a relay array through a rotary switch
+* Audio level indicator
 * Clear audio using build-in pre-amp and audio transformers, to allow full galvanic seperation between the external audio equipement and AMPi
+* Computer controlled interface that controls screen, and the power of and the service running on the built-in audio streaming device
+* Built-in power supply
 * AirPlay playback using **Shairport Sync** https://github.com/mikebrady/shairport-sync.
 AMPi identifies itself as a AirPlay network player where you can connect your iPhone or Mac to play music.
 You can also use Windows to route your audio to AMPi using **TuneBlade** http://www.tuneblade.com/
 * Bluetooth 4.2 Playback, this overrides everything and directly accesable after power-up
 * Pandora.com music player (WIP), using Pianobar https://github.com/PromyLOPh/pianobar